mlabs-haskell/cem-script/docs/goals_and_soa.md

 ### General Haskell verification tools

 We plan to use first two tools in our implementation.
-They both are tested in real prjects and documented well.
+They both are tested in real projects and documented well.

 Other tools are not applicable to our project.

-1. quickehck-dynamic
+1. quickcheck-dynamic
 2. SMV
 3. apropos
 4. Liquid Haskell
 5. Agda

-## On-chain PLs and CIP-30 wrapers
+## On-chain PLs and CIP-30 wrappers

-Any kind of on-chain PL can only cover goals (emulate-anything) and (production-readyness).
+Any kind of on-chain PL can only cover goals (emulate-anything) and (production-readiness).
 As far as we aware, none of them are trying to solve other goals.